jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * green: make it pass

-  I change the failing line to make the test pass
+  I will make the failing line to make the test pass

   .. code-block:: python